Michelle Nakphong, PhD

 School of Medicine

-I am a social epidemiologist and my research focuses on how social exclusion and inclusive policies impact the health of marginalized populations.
-Currently, my work focuses on guaranteed income as an inclusive policy as well as immigrant policies, housing, and sexual and reproductive health care.
+I am a social epidemiologist and my research focuses on how economic exclusion and inclusive policies impact the health of marginalized populations.
+Currently, my work focuses on guaranteed income as an inclusive policy and examines the impact of financial strain using consumer credit data.

 Show full bio (90 words) Hide full bio

-Building on over 2 decades of community-based policy advocacy work, I strive to amplify voices from low-income and minoritized communities.
+Building on over 2 decades of community-based policy advocacy work, I strive to amplify voices from low-income and economically marginalized communities.

 Awards